1st/django-data-import/README.md

 Django app for import CSV data
 ===

-Adds a button "Import" on model list page that allows to import new records to this model.
+Adds a button "Import" on model list page in Django admin site that allow to import new records to any model.

 I get some code from [django-import-export](https://github.com/django-import-export/django-import-export) and adopted it to work with CVS file import.